 Physical Changes in the Eighth Month of Pregnancy

 The eight month of pregnancy is the time when your baby will gain significant weight and grow quite rapidly.
 This will directly bring about a number of changes in your body.
 You may start noticing some of the following changes during this time.

 - Your baby bump will obviously grow bigger.

 - Around this time, urinary incontinence may kick in.
 A small amount of urine leakage may happen every time you sneeze, cough, or even laugh.
 It can be quite embarrassing and annoying.
 Consult your doctor if it interferes too much with your day to day life.
 Also, practice Kegel exercise to tighten the bladder muscles.

 - Heartburn, especially during the night can give you sleepless nights.
-Try home remedies or consult your doctor for simple and safe medications for heartburn.
+Try home remedies or consult your doctor for simple and safe medication for heartburn.

 - Water retention and swelling of extremities are common during the third trimester.

 - Leakage of the amniotic fluid may happen from the vagina for some women.
 It can be differentiated from urine based on the stronger smell and texture of the fluid.
 However, if the amniotic fluid leaks, you must consult with your doctor immediately.